Briny mussels, creamy lemony broth, garlic, shallots…could you ask for a better pairing of flavors?

 - Taste the broth.
 It should have subtle lemony aroma, with notes of garlic, and a slightly thickened texture.
 Season with salt and pepper as needed.
 If the broth tastes watery, you can simmer it for an additional few minutes to thicken it up.

-- Remove the pot from the heat, then stir in a squeeze of lemon juice, to taste.
+- Remove the pot from the heat, then stir in a bit of the reserved lemon juice, to taste.
+Add more if desired.
 Transfer the broth and remaining mussels to the serving bowl.
 Garnish with the remaining parsley.
 Serve immediately, with a side of lemon wedges and the baguette.1/2 french baguette